daminals/bathroom-geometry/README.md

   - if the tile is colored with the boundary color, discard consideration for recoloring automatically
   - implement A* for the dist() check which respects the walls

-Also, in the future, we would like to set up a proper database in the future like MongoDB or SQL.
-Making community sourced maps more accessible and faster to access as the project scales.
+Also, in the future, we would like to set up a proper database like MongoDB or SQL.
+Overall, making community sourced maps more accessible and faster to access as the project scales.